Ernestine von Kirchsberg

-Ernestine von Kirchsberg (12 August 1857, Verona, Italy – 8 October 1924, Graz, Austria) was an Austrian landscape painter.
+Ernestine von Kirchsberg (12 August 1857, Verona, Austrian Empire – 8 October 1924, Graz, Austria) was an Austrian landscape painter.

 Biography

-She was born in Italy.
-It is not known why her parents were there.
+She was born in the Austrian Empire.
 Back in Graz, she began taking art lessons in 1873 at the "Landschaftliche Zeichenakademie" (Landscape Drawing Academy) with Hermann von Königsbrunn.
 After 1881, she studied at the Academy of Fine Arts, Vienna, with Eduard Peithner von Lichtenfels, August Schaeffer and Hugo Darnaut.
 Her first exhibit followed shortly, at the Vienna Künstlerhaus.